 - There is usually no legislation around their activities.

 Some examples of professional membership associations are the Manitoba Child Care Association, the Canadian Association of Occupational Therapists and the Canadian Society for Chemical Engineers.

-Membership in a professional membership association can provide valuable opportunities to meet those working in the profession, to participate in events and to learn about developments in the field.
-It is important to learn what associations exist in your profession and what they offer members.
+Membership in a professional membership association can provide valuable opportunities to meet people working in your profession, to participate in events and to learn about developments in your field.
+It is a good idea to learn about associations that exist in your profession and what they offer members.

 How do you know the difference?

 You may find that either of these types of organizations (regulatory bodies or membership associations) share similar titles.
 They may have words such as “association” or “society” in their names.
 This can be misleading if you are not familiar with the organization; always clarify if you are not sure of an organization’s role.

 Each regulator has its own registration process.
 However, there are many steps that are similar for each regulatory body.

 You may be required to do some, or all, of the following to qualify for registration.